RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 Let's suppose that one of your users opens the app on `2023-01-10`, the app then retrieves a sleep summary from yesterday (`2023-01-09`) with `getSleepSummary`.

-Then the user forgets to open the app until `2023-01-15`, then you'll call `getSleepSummaryLastDate` it will return `2023-01-09` in a ZonedDateTime instance.
+Then the user forgets to open the app until `2023-01-15`, then you'll call `getLastExtractionDate(rookDataType: HCRookDataType)`it will return `2023-01-09` in a ZonedDateTime instance.
 Now, in a loop, you can recover data from the days the user did not open the app (`2023-01-10` to `2023-01-14`).

 An example using sleep summaries is detailed below: